privatenumber/esbuild-loader/README.md

 To work around this, you can use the `implementation` option in the loader or the plugin to pass in your own version of esbuild (eg. a newer one).

+> [!WARNING]
-⚠️ esbuild is not stable yet and can have dramatic differences across releases.
+> ⚠esbuild is not stable yet and can have dramatic differences across releases.
 Using a different version of esbuild is not guaranteed to work.

 ```diff